lauragalera/aws-machine-learning-associate-notes/D3_deployment_workflows_ml/infrastructure.md

   Pay-per-use model (per hour or per second).
 No upfront costs or long-term commitment.

 ### Provisioned (Reserved) Resources

+Reserved instances are cost-effective for predictable and steady workloads like scheduled retraining jobs, which occur on a regular schedule.

 - **Scalability:**
   Best for consistent, predictable workloads.
 Less responsive to sudden spikes.